bitplane/example-python-project/README.md

 ### Linting and commit checks

-I'm using `ruff` now for formatting and linting.
+I'm using `ruff` now for formatting and linting, dropping the `flake8`, `black` and `isort` mess that I used before.

 Part of the `make dev` setup installs `pre-commit`, which will make sure that commits are up to a certain standard.
 The provided config file runs the code formatters, linters and a few other checks.
-Have a look at `.pre-commit-config.yaml` to see what's going on in there. pre-commit is very slow and very annoying, but it forces code quality on us which makes up for the inconvenience.
+Read `.pre-commit-config.yaml` and see what's going on in there. `pre-commit` is very slow and very annoying, but it forces code quality on us which mostly makes up for the inconvenience of it blocking your commits.

+You can use `git commit -n` to skip the pre-commit tests.

 ### IDE

-I'm using VS Code when I use an IDE because it works everywhere and supports all the things that I need.
+I'm using VS Code when I use an IDE.
+It works everywhere and supports all the things that I need.
 I commit my config to source control so anyone can open the project dir and start hacking with a working debugger and tests auto-detected.

-This is a nice new paradigm where the IDE settings don't belong to the user, they belong to the project, so it's appropriate to put them in source control.
-If your
+This modern paradigm where the IDE settings belong to the project rather than the user means it's appropriate to put them in source control.
+If your colleagues disagree, they're wrong.

 The config also provides recommendations for extensions, which you'll be prompted to install when you open the project for the first time.

 I could (and sometimes do) go one step further and use devcontainers, but at time of writing it's still a bit fiddly to get set up.
+Plus I've not been stuck in Windows for a while.
+If you're in Windows, install WSL and get a proper console.

 ### Package layout

-Under the `example_package` dir there's a `pyproject.toml` that defines the package and its dependencies.
-Then there's `src` and `test` dirs that contain the code and tests.
+There's a `pyproject.toml` here at the root dependencies.

 The layout is as-per the pypi packaging guidelines.
 When referencing stuff in the code I tend to use the full `package.module` names because otherwise imports